jdofa/TopNewsWebscraper/README.md

 # TopNewsWebscraper
-A webscraper, built using Python, that scrapes for the top news headlines on Google.
+A web craper that I built using Python.
+It scrapes for the top news headlines from Google News.

 #What I installed for this project
 - beautifulsoup4